pingcap/docs/tidb-cloud/changefeed-overview.md

 # Changefeed

-TiDB Cloud Changefeed help you stream data from TiDB Cloud.
+TiDB Cloud Changefeed help you stream data from TiDB Cloud to your MySQL/Kafka.

 > **Note:**
 >